A guide to underactive and overactive thyroids

 You need iodine to produce thyroxine so insufficient iodine levels can result in an underactive thyroid.
 However, this is an uncommon cause in the UK.

 This happens when a baby is born with hypothyroidism because their thyroid gland does not develop properly in utero.
 It is uncommon and is normally identified during routine screening tests after birth.

 Lithium, which is used to treat some mental health conditions, interferons, which are used to treat hepatitis C and some cancers, and amiodarone, which is used to control specific heart problems, are associated with an increased risk of hypothyroidism.

 Viral infections have been linked to the development of an underactive thyroid in some cases.

 Is an underactive thyroid an autoimmune disease?

 While an underactive thyroid is not classified as an autoimmune disease, autoimmune disease is a major cause of hypothyroidism.
 As discussed above, Hashimoto’s disease is the autoimmune disease most commonly associated with an underactive thyroid gland.
-The disease is 15-20 more common in women as in men.
-It usually occurs between the ages of 30 and 50 but can affect any age group.
+This disease runs in families and is common in those who also have another autoimmune disorder.

 How to treat an underactive thyroid

 An underactive thyroid can usually be treated effectively by taking a hormone replacement tablet called levothyroxine on a daily basis.
 It’s important to take this tablet on an empty stomach at the same time each day.
 At first, regular blood tests will be required to determine the right dose of levothyroxine for you.

 Some people notice the benefits of levothyroxine soon after treatment commences.
 However, it may take several months for some people to feel improvements.
 Once you’ve found the right dose for you, you’ll have annual blood tests to check that your condition is still under control.
 If you are pregnant, your levels should be monitored regularly and you may require a higher dose of levothyroxine.